The Supreme Hype Tax Explained

 | Steel Saucer Sled Paricon | $41 | $98 | +139% |

 A $22 concrete jersey barrier becomes a $148 collectible.
 A $10 bottle of sunscreen becomes $40.
-The pattern is clear: the cheaper the original product, the higher the percentage markup Supreme can get away with.
+The pattern: the cheaper the original product, the higher the percentage markup Supreme can get away with.

 The smallest markups